mvdom/mvdom/README.md

 // register a view controller
 mvdom.register("MainView",{
-    // Returns a HTML String
+    // Returns a HTML String, Document Element, or Document Fragment
+    // Can return a Promise that resolve in one of those three object time
-    // Must be one parent element
+    // Must be one Dome Element
     create: function(data, config){
         return `<div class='MainView'>
                   <div class=".but">${data.message}</div>
-                </div>`
+                </div>`;
     },

     // (optional) init() will be called after the component element is created